jakenef/to-do-training-app/README.md

-# FHSS Starter App
+# To-Do Training App
-_When starting a new project repo in GitHub, use this repository as the template._

-This is the starter app for FHSS web applications.

-For instructions on how to get started developing, or in-depth documentation on functionality and relevant technologies, go to the [Docs Repo](https://github.com/FHSS-Web-Team/Documentation)
+A training app to learn Angular, Prisma, and more.